leejaejoseph/be-tab-d/README.md

 - Database: PostgreSQL

 ## Instructions
-Go to the directories and install the csv for students, teachers, and courses.
+Go to the repository and under 'downloads' and install the csv for students, teachers, and courses.
 Enter [be-tab-d.youngjae.me](be-tab-d.youngjae.me), go to the sign-up page, sign-in then input the files for the teacher's csv first, input a description, and enter the table's type [teachers], repeat for courses, then for students.
 Click on the view tables button and view.